 The firewall blocks traffic using port 8883 as it's deemed insecure.
 In some cases the server/broker might not provide a specific port for MQTT communication.
 It may still be possible to use MQTT over a port normally used for HTTP/HTTPS traffic.
 If the server/broker supports WebSocket/WebSocket Secure (WS/WSS), typically on port 443, use this protocol instead.
 Check with the server/broker provider to see if WS/WSS is supported and which port and basepath to use.

-Log in to the device's web interface and set a capture mode that prioritizes frame rate.
-If you change the capture mode to prioritize frame rate it might lower the maximum

-The maximum frames per second is dependent on the utility frequency (60/50 Hz)

-• If the server/broker supports ALPN, the use of MQTT can be negotiated over an open port, such as 443.
-Check with your server/broker provider to see if ALPN is supported and which ALPN protocol and port to use.
+If the server/broker supports ALPN, the use of MQTT can be negotiated over an open port, such as 443.
+Check with your server/broker provider to see if ALPN is supported and which ALPN protocol and port to use. -- ---